A Guide to Deposit Deductions and Disputes

 Tenancy deposit disputes

-The procedures you have to follow, if you have a dispute, will vary according to whichever scheme is holding your deposit.
-Though, the principles of resolving your dispute are common to all three schemes.
+The procedures you have to follow, if you have a dispute, will vary according to whichever scheme is protecting your deposit.
+Though, the principles of resolving your dispute are common to approved tenancy deposit schemes.

 Most disputes arise because the landlord has unrealistic expectations regarding the state of the property when a tenant moves out.
 The majority of disputes are concerned with cleaning of the property and what constitutes fair wear and tear.